Skip to main content

 Addon AdministratorsLimited accessLimited accessLimited accessFull access

-Limited access means read-only access at that scope, just enough to navigate to the resources they have permissions for (no write operations, no destructive actions).
+Limited access means minimal visibility at that scope, just enough to navigate to the resources they have permissions for (no write operations, no destructive actions).

 Security Group Details

-The Organization Owner has full control over the entire organization:
+The Organisation Owner has full control over the entire organisation:

 • Manage users and their security groups.